NicksonEdbert/Automated-Minecraft-Server/README.md

 ## How to Connect to Minecraft Server

-### Test The Server Using Nmap
+### Test the Server Using Nmap
 ```
 nmap -sV -Pn -p T:25565 <instance_public_ip>
 ```

-### Test The Server With Minecraft
+### Test the Server With Minecraft
-1. Open the latest stable minecraft version
+1. Open the latest stable version of Minecraft
 2. Click on multiplayer
 ![Minecraft Multiplayer Image](images/minecraft_multiplayer.png)
 3. Select __Add Server__
 ![Minecraft Add Server Image](images/minecraft_add_server.png)
-4. Create a name and under **Server Address**, enter the public ipv4 address of your server, then click **Done**.
+4. Create a name and under **Server Address**, enter the public IPv4 address of your server, then click **Done**.
 ![Minecraft Server Info Image](images/minecraft_server_info.png)
-6. Wait for Minecraft to connect to the server
+5. Wait for Minecraft to connect to the server
-7. Click on your server and then click **Join Server**
+6. Click on your server and then click **Join Server**
 ![Minecraft Join Server Image](images/minecraft_join_server.png)
-8. Enjoy your very own Minecraft server!
+7. Enjoy your very own Minecraft server!
 Congratulations!!
 ![Play Minecraft Image](images/minecraft_done.png)